frbattid/iotp-ckan-converter/README.md

     $ npm start

-If the FileStore related resources do not exist in the given dataset, the three new resources are created and the three files are uploaded and associated to them.
+If the FileStore-based resources do not exist in the given dataset, then the three new resources are created and the three serialization files are uploaded and associated to them.

-Nevertheless, if the FileStore related resources already exist, then the associated files are updated (the resource remains the same).
+Nevertheless, if the FileStore-based resources already exist, then the associated files are updated (the FileStore-based resources remain the same).

+In both cases, traces regarding the CKAN responses to API requests are printed in stdout.